sj-piano/text_converter_python3/README.md

 # Description

-This is a tool for converting text to and from Edgecase Markup Language (EML).
+This is a tool for converting text from UTF-8 to Edgecase Markup Language (EML).